Benefits of Membership

 Local chapter and national leadership opportunities.

 A national scholarship program awarded to deserving applicants – six or more $7,000 graduate scholarships; thirty-five or more $5,000 undergraduate scholarships; and one or more $1,000 undergraduate awards.

 Two $10,000 Scholar-Leader-of-The-Year Awards chosen from the pool of scholarship applicants.

 Chapter scholarships and awards.

-An affordable national initiation fee of $35 (as of July 1, 2019), plus local initiation fee.
+An affordable national initiation fee of $35 (as of July 1, 2019), plus a local initiation fee.

 A certificate and golden key of membership.

-A national convention and leadership workshops – National pays registration fee, hotel housing, convention meals, and regional entertainment for one chapter adviser and one student delegate representing each active chapter.
+A national convention and leadership workshops – National pays the registration fee, hotel housing, convention meals, and regional entertainment for one chapter adviser and one student delegate representing each active chapter.